grinnell-cs/csc151-dh/_labs/mathlan.md

 configured to start the web browser on a specific page, regardless of the home page you choose.
 If you don't see your new home page when you restart Firefox, then ask for help.

-## Using gedit

-gedit is the preferred text editor for the course (and, conveniently, for Xfce).
-To access gedit, click on the **Applications** menu at the lower-left-hand corner, then **Accessories**, then **Text Editor**.
-A window should appear.

-Quit gedit to prepare for the next step.

-In the future, you will find it easier to access gedit if you have it in your task bar.
-Go back to the **Accessories** menu and then drag the Text Editor icon to your task bar.
-If all goes well, you see a new icon there.

-Click on the icon.
-You should see a new gedit window.
-(If you didn't close gedit previously, you may just see a new tab in the gedit window.)

-Enter some text in the window and then save your file on your desktop with the name "myfile.txt".

-In Firefox, enter the following URL, substituting your own username for the text username: `file:///home/username/Desktop/myfile.txt`.

 ## Working with multiple desktops